Christ Church

 Our own sermon archive

-Here on the website of St John with St Mark you will find some reflections and sermons from our own Ministry Team.
+On the website of St John with St Mark you will find some reflections and sermons from our own Ministry Team.
 Some you may have heard before, many probably not.
-At last count there were 68 sermons there, enough to keep you going for over a couple of months if you ration yourself to one a day!
+There are enough to keep you going for a while if you ration yourself to one a day!

 St Zoom's